gvsakash/busintelligence-sales/README.md

 >    * Moreover, the first few eigenvectors can often be interpreted in terms of the large-scale physical behavior of the system.
 The original space (with dimension of the number of points) has been reduced (with data loss, but hopefully retaining the most important variance) to the space spanned by a few eigenvectors.
+> Feature engineering done utilized SVM architecture heavily . and the comparative analysis of various models is the basis of paper.